Mexico in 11 Days

 - ATOL Protection.

-- Local guide in Mexico City & English-speaking driver for the entire tour.
+- Local guide in Mexico City & English/Spanish-speaking guide-driver for the entire tour.

 Taxes, drinks, tips and any other services not mentioned in what's included.